adelplasters/peristaltic_pump/README.md

    ***download all the contents from PROCESSING folder in order to make run correctly the code***

-   the processing code creates a virtual version of the pump, {arduino_code} pilots both the real and virtual pumps
+   the processing code creates a virtual version of the pump, <http://arduino_code/> pilots both the real and virtual pumps

    * * *